RenoirTan/Fidgety/README.md

 operating systems (especially on Windows, where CMake's documentation really failed me with the find_package part).
 Due to differences between the versions of various dependencies in different distributions, Fidgety may fail to compile.
-Currently, Fidgety compiles *without warnings* on Arch Linux but I have yet to test it on Debian.
+Currently, Fidgety compiles *without warnings* on Arch Linux and Debian 11 (Bullseye).

 # Building

 Fidgety requires that you have [CMake](https://cmake.org) (>= 3.14) installed
 as it is the build system used by this project.
 CMake version 3.14 and above provides important functionality that this project relies on.
+However, only CMake 3.18 and above have been tested.

 You also need a working copy of git to download [googletest](https://github.com/google/googletest)